Faculty can apply for funds to support innovative research and collaborative conferences.

 CCSS Conference/Workshop Grants

 Interdisciplinary conferences/workshops that are eligible for funding are those that are held at Cornell, open to all Cornell faculty members, and openly publicized.
-Awards for conferences rarely exceed $5,000.
-We do not support conferences organized by non-Cornell affiliated entities.
+Maximum award of $5,000.

 Have the following information ready to paste into the application portal: